ros2/rosidl/rosidl_typesupport_introspection_c/QUALITY_DECLARATION.md

 ## Testing [4]

-### Note about the design of testing
+### Note about tests design

-The rosidl introspection code generators will be verified using an approach based on verifying the results of generation, rather than the source code of the rosidl toolchain itself.
-This approach will rely on a set of input interface and service definition files; scripts that call rosidl to generate output code for each language generator using these definition files as input; and a utility for each language that will verify the generated code executes correctly.
+`rosidl_typesupport_introspection_c` tests validate generated source code rather than the code generator itself.
+That is, tests verify that both API and ABI of the generated source code enable the expected, relevant use cases.
+These tests rely on a set of input interface definition files, and a subset of the `rosidl` toolchain to generate source code for each of these files.

 ### Feature Testing [4.i]

-Each feature in `rosidl_typesupport_introspection_c` has corresponding tests that follow the design detailed at the beginning of the Testing section[4] and they are located in the package [`rosidl_typesupport_introspection_tests`](https://github.com/ros2/rosidl/tree/master/rosidl_typesupport_introspection_tests).
+Each feature provided by `rosidl_typesupport_introspection_c` and the source code it generates has corresponding tests according to the rationale outlined in the "Note about tests design" at the beginning of section [4].
+These can be found in the [`rosidl_typesupport_introspection_tests`](https://github.com/ros2/rosidl/tree/master/rosidl_typesupport_introspection_tests) package.

 New features are required to have tests before being added.